ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

-# Avalanche - Creating a Genesis File For Your Subnet
+# Avalanche - Creating a Genesis File for Your Subnet

 ## Introduction